luke-landry/n-body-sim/README.md

 **General Usage**
 - `-i, --initial-conditions-path`: Path to a CSV file containing the initial conditions for each body in the simulation.
 Each row should represent a body with its mass, initial position, and initial velocity.
 Default: `initial_conditions.csv`
 - `-o, --output-data-path`: Path to a csv or nbody file where the simulation output data will be saved.
-Default: `output.csv`
+Default: `output.nbody`
 - `-g, --g-constant`: The gravitational constant to use in the gravitational force calculations.
 This is a scaling factor that affects the strength of the gravitational interactions between bodies.
 Default: `1.0`
 - `-t, --time-step`: The time step in seconds for the simulation.
 This determines how frequently the positions and velocities of the bodies are updated.
 A smaller time step can lead to more accurate results but will increase the computation time.
 Default: `0.01`
 - `-n, --num-steps`: The total number of time steps to simulate.
 This determines the overall duration of the simulation.
 For example, with a time step of 0.01 seconds and 10000 steps, the simulation will cover a total of 100 seconds of simulated time.
 Default: `10000`